-- Preheat oven Pat the chicken dry and season all over with salt and pepper.
+- Preheat oven to 400ºF.
+Pat the chicken dry and season all over with salt and pepper.

 - Heat 1 tablespoon neutral oil in an ovenproof skillet over medium-high.
 Add the chicken, skin-side down, and cook without moving for 5-7 minutes until the skin is very crispy.
 Flip and cook 1-2 minutes more.
 Transfer the chicken to a plate.

 - Discard all but a teaspoon of fat in the skillet.
 Add the ginger and scallion whites and cook for 1 minute until fragrant.
 Add the cherry tomatoes and season with salt and pepper.
 Cook for 2-3 minutes until just barely beginning to soften.

 Bake the Chicken:

 - Add 1/2 cup of the chicken stock and bring to a boil.
 Turn off the heat and add the chicken to the skillet.
 Transfer to the oven for 25-30 minutes or until an instant read thermometer reaches 165ºF.

 - Heat the remaining 2 teaspoons oil in a saucepan.
 Add the shallots and cook for 3-4 minutes until softened.

 - Add the sweet potato and a little butter, if desired, and cook for 4-5 minutes until just beginning to turn golden.
 Season with salt, pepper, cayenne powder, and curry powder.
 Cook for 1 minute until fragrant.

 - Add the remaining chicken stock and bring to a boil.